 Days 1 & 2 New Delhi

-Make your own way to Delhi where you can meet us for the scheduled group transfers to your hotel.
+Make your own way to Delhi, where we'll transfer you to your hotel.

 Day 3 Khajuraho